 What Triggers Assessments

-The term security assessment is often used loosely to mean any kind of evaluation relating to the critical assets, threats, and/or vulnerabilities (the three elements that make up a risk)—or an evaluation relating to the effectiveness of existing security measures.
+The term security assessment is generally used loosely to mean any kind of evaluation relating to the organization’s critical assets, threats to them, and/or their vulnerabilities to the threats (i.e. the three elements that make up a risk), as well as the effectiveness of existing security measures.

 Assessments are most often performed in response to: